 Some ATX cases provide a Green button switch, which is used to put the system in Suspend mode.
 In Suspend mode, the power supply to the system is reduced to a trickle, the CPU clock is stopped, and the CPU core is in its minimum power state.
 The system is activated whenever the keyboard or mouse is touched.
-The system can be resumed in different ways as defined by Power Management Setup screen in BIOS.
+The system resumes in various ways as defined by Power Management Setup screen in BIOS.